Kaalotaibi37/Kaalotaibi37.github.io/index.md

   **Performance Bounceback**

- optimizing game that is extremely unperformant to a game that can run cosistently 90fps or above.
+ Optimizing game that is extremely unperformant to a game that can run cosistently 90fps or above.

 ### Contacts